aodn/ocean-current-frontend/README.md

 yarn dev
 ```

-This will start the project on a local server, typically http://localhost:3000/.
+This will start the project on a local server, which can be accessed via http://localhost:5173/.
+Note: `5173` is Vite's default local dev server port.
+If you want to use a different port, you can change it in your `.env.local` file at the `VITE_PORT` variable.

 ### Branch naming convention